 Screen size: 65-inch | Resolution: 3840 x 2160 | Panel technology: OLED | Smart TV: LG AI ThinQ | Dimensions: 36 x 57.1 x 8.7 in | Weight: 60.8 lbs

 OLED technology has been transformed as a gaming display option over the past two years.
 The OLED class of 2017 finally started to tackle the technology’s previous brightness, noise and response time issues.
-And now the new 2018 series has continued that journey in outstanding style, combining a whole new level of game friendliness with OLED’s traditional contrast prowess.
+And the 2018 series continued that journey in outstanding style, combining a whole new level of game friendliness with OLED’s traditional contrast prowess.
+While 2019's models will likely raise the bar again (we haven't had chance to test them yet), last year's TVs have already started to drop in price.

 Being able to produce unbeatably deep, rich black colours like the OLED65E8 does also pays off handsomely with horror games or shooters set in dark locations—though you may have to nudge the brightness up a couple of notches to avoid losing some subtle shading detail in the darkest areas.